The Fender Precision Elite

 The bridge for instance had a smooth side, later it became a rough surface.
 Early models had a flush mount output jack.
 Late models had no flush mount output jack.
 Also the electronics changed, there are two versions of the PCB (PN 021363A and PN 021363B).

-The Elite I has one split humbucking pickup, active preamp, a TBX circuit (passive) with a center detent on the tone control.
+Paul Gagon) with a center detent on the tone control.
 Center detent represents standard P-bass tone knob on full (no high cut.)
-Turning knob counterclockwise provides cut of highs; turning knob clockwise from detent provides boost to mids/highs.
+Turning knob counterclockwise provides cut of highs; turning knob clockwise from detent provides boost to mids/highs (4kHz).

 The Elite II has two split humbucking pickups with an active preamp and a normal (passive) tone control.